 How to celebrate Juneteenth

 While historically Juneteenth has been celebrated with community activities like outdoor BBQs, parades, rodeos, pageants, festivals, church prayer, and singing spirituals.
 For many the holiday has been a recent pandemic discovery, limiting participation in the traditional activity.
-Whether you are alone, with a small group, or beyond here are few ways that you can celebrate Juneteenth this year:
+Whether you are alone, with a small group, or beyond here are a few ways that you can celebrate Juneteenth this year:

 - Find & attend a community-led Juneteenth event